This female filmmaker’s free campaign ads are disrupting the November midterms

 Make every dollar count

 A single campaign ad can cost up to $45,000.
-One Vote at a Time, which is registered as a political action committee (PAC), gets scrappy with production and covers staffing and filming costs through crowdfunding and donations from high-profile backers, including Jeffrey Katzenberg, Joss Whedon, and J.J.
-Abrams.
+One Vote at a Time, which is registered as a political action committee (PAC), gets scrappy with production and covers staffing and filming costs through crowdfunding and donations from high-profile backers, including Jeffrey Katzenberg, J.J.
+Abrams, and Joss Whedon (who contributed the original funding).
 For the Virginia elections, the organization raised $36,000 to make 19 videos, turning a volunteer’s kitchen into a film and production hub.
 This year, Ullman’s PAC has raised $460,000 to produce some 250 videos—all out of makeshift studios.

 Stick with states